-The bill provides that the exemptions repeal on October 2, 2020, unless reviewed and saved from repeal by the Legislature.
+The bill provides that the exemptions repeal on October 2, 2021, unless reviewed and saved from repeal by the Legislature.
 It also provides a statement of public necessity as required by the State Constitution.

-FDLE reports that the bill may have a minimal fiscal impact on the department, which can be absorbed.
-See the fiscal section of this bill analysis.
+FDLE reports that the bill may have a minimal fiscal impact on the department, which can be absorbed by existing resources.
+See "Fiscal Analysis Economic Impact Statement," infra.

-The bill is effective upon becoming a law.
+Subject to the Governor's veto powers, the bill is effective upon becoming a law.